Updated March 2026

 Zero-Trust and AI Threat Narrative Leadership

 Zero-trust architecture adoption and AI-powered threats are the two defining conversations in enterprise security right now.
-The executives who have published a specific, defensible perspective on zero-trust implementation sequencing, or on how AI is changing attacker economics in ways that traditional perimeter security cannot address, are the ones getting invited to advise enterprise security teams and to speak at RSA and Black Hat.
-Phantom IQ builds that perspective body over 12 months in the outlets that matter, creating an AI-citation footprint that ensures you appear when buyers search for trusted voices on these specific topics.
+The executives who have published a specific, defensible perspective on zero-trust implementation sequencing, or on how AI is changing attacker economics in ways that traditional perimeter security cannot address, are often the ones getting invited to advise enterprise security teams and to speak at events like RSA and Black Hat.
+Building that body of perspective in the outlets that matter creates an AI-citation footprint that makes an executive far more likely to surface when buyers search for trusted voices on these specific topics.

 AEO Visibility in the Cybersecurity Space

 Answer Engine Optimization in cybersecurity means appearing in the AI answers that CISOs, security architects, and procurement teams receive when they ask questions about security vendors and strategy.
-ChatGPT now serves 900 million weekly active users as of February 2026, and 92% of Fortune 500 companies use it for research.
+ChatGPT now serves around 900 million weekly active users, and 92% of Fortune 500 companies use OpenAI's products.
 When a CISO asks ChatGPT "who are the leading experts on zero-trust architecture implementation?" or "which cybersecurity executives have written about AI threat detection?" the AI cites published content from outlets with established domain authority in the security space.

 The questions that security buyers and investors ask AI engines include: "Who are credible voices on cloud security architecture?"
 "Which security vendors have CEOs who write about CISO strategy?"
 "What should I know about zero-trust before evaluating vendors?"
 "Who writes thoughtfully about cybersecurity board governance?"
 AI systems answer these questions by drawing on bylined content in outlets like Forbes, Dark Reading, CSO Online, SC Magazine, and the Wall Street Journal.
 A cybersecurity executive whose name does not appear in these outlets — as the author of substantive analysis, not just as a news quote — is invisible to the AI-mediated research process that precedes most enterprise security evaluations.